-- 1. Select the desired channel to use Group Call for voice communications. - 2.
-Press the [CALL/SET(MENU)] key. - 3.
-Press the [DOWN] key to select "GROUP."
-(To cancel, select "EXIT" with the [UP] or [DOWN] key or press [16/ 9] key.) - 4.
-Press the [CALL/SET(MENU)] key to enable setting this item. - 5.
-Press the [UP] or [DOWN] key to select the "Group" you want to contact. - 6.
-Press the [CALL/SET(MENU)] key to transmit the Group Call signal. - 7.
-When the Group Call signal is sent, the LCD will be as shown in the illustration at the right. - 8.
-After the GROUP CALL is transmitted, all the radios in the group will switch to the designated channel. - 9.
-Listen to the channel to make sure it is not busy, then key the microphone and call the other vessels you desire to communicate with.
+- Select the desired channel to use Group Call for voice communications. - 2.
+Press the [CALL/SET] key.
+The "DSC OPERATION" menu will appear. - Turn the CHANNEL selector knob to select "GROUP."
+(To cancel, select "EXIT" with the CHAN-NEL selector knob or press [16/9] key.) - 4.
+Press the [CALL/SET] key.
+The transceiver will beep, and the "Group directory" will appear. - 5.
+Turn the CHANNEL selector knob to select the "Group" you want to contact. - 6.
+Press the [CALL/SET] key to transmit the Group Call signal. - 7.
+When the Group Call signal is sent, the dot-matrix area of the LCD will be as shown in the illustration at the right. - After the GROUP CALL is transmitted, all the radios in the group will switch to the designated channel. - Listen to the channel to make sure it is not busy, then key the microphone and call the other vessels you desire to communicate with.